luddy-indra/3DPNet-DICOM/README.md

 Or at http://www.gnu.org/licenses/gpl-3.0txt.

 # Internal
-  3DPNet-DICOM structure consist of two main programs, namely app.py (convert DICOM file to stereolithography file) and 3d_print.py (send stereolithography file to the 3D Printer).
+  3DPNet-DICOM structure consist of two main programs, namely app.py (convert DICOM file to stereolithography file, include StlConvert.py) and 3d_print.py (send stereolithography file to the 3D Printer).
 The programming language uses Python ver.
 3.x.

   The algorithm of app.py is: